mohammadaliawan/ls-prep/notes.md

 ## `nil`

-n programming, we need a way to express "nothing", and in Ruby, we do this through something called nil.
+In programming, we need a way to express "nothing", and in Ruby, we do this through something called nil.
 A variable with a value of nil could be described as having 'nothing' or being 'completely empty', or even just simply 'not any specific type'.

 The puts method prints out a string and returns nothing, so we see nil being returned after the string is displayed.

 - use `.nil?` to check if something is `nil` type

 - An important property of the nil type is that when used in an expression, such as an if statement, it will be treated as false, as it represents an absence of content.

+- But `false == nil` returns `false`
+While both false and nil are both treated as negative when evaluated in an expression, they are not equivalent

 ## Basic Datastructures